 Myoshinji Station

 Alight here for the Myoshinji Temple Complex.
-There are about 40 subtemples in and around this complex, most of which are not open to the public but you can still wander round the passageways between them and peak in at the gates.
+There are about 40 subtemples in and around this complex, most of which are not open to the public but you can wander around the passageways between them and peak in at the gates.
 The four sub-temples that are open all-year round are Taizo-in, Shunko-in, Daishin-in and Keishun-in.
 It is possible to stay overnight at Shunkoin and also to take part in zazen meditation practice.
 The other three temples are famous for their gardens.

 Ryoanji Station